-As for what fans can expect from Sold For Sale, it has been described as much a physical and metaphorical journey for the artist as it is a sonic journey for the listener.
+Sold For Sale has been described as much a physical and metaphorical journey for the artist as it is a sonic journey for the listener.
 In other words, it is going to rock your world.

 1. The EP was recorded across three locations.

 Recording “Sold For Sale” started in a house in Johanna, which is a tiny coastal town located about 3 hours south-west of Melbourne.
 We set up the house with all of our recording equipment and spent two weeks, with Dann Hume and Hayden Calnin, tracking songs that would become the end of this record.
 I then took a trip to Los Angeles and worked out of Sunset Sound, which housed the creation of so many of my favourite records, with Joe Chiccarelli where we finished another two songs.

 I had plans to finish the record in Los Angeles with Joe as COVID hit, meaning I had to cancel my trip.
 I finished the record at The Garden Studios in Melbourne with Darius Kedros, while having a call with Joe in LA and my drummer Isaac in Geelong.
 I actually had an earphone underneath my studio headphones talking to Joe while I was recording vocals on the song “Sold For Sale”.
 Not exactly how I expected this process to go but I enjoyed every minute of it.

 2. Paradise is a real place in California, which no longer exists.